bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 |`none` | default | User has no access to the animal/device.
 It will not appear in the map or metadata views

 ### Requesting Permissions
-#### Manager (used to be called owner)
+#### Manager
 * managers can submit a request to grant permission to one or more animals to a user.
-* the manager can only submit requests for animals they own.
+* the manager can only submit requests for animals they own or have edit permission to.
-* the manager enters email addresses into a form to complete the user portion - unlike an admin, they cannot see a list of users in the system.
+* the manager must know the email address of the users they want to give access to - unlike an admin, they cannot see a list of all BCTW users in the system.
-* they can choose from 'view' and 'subowner' as permission options.
+* they can choose from _observer_, _editor_, and _manager_ permission types.
 * owner can somehow see a list of past requests
 * This workflow is initiated in the Manage -> Delegation Request page
 * If an admin denies a request, the manager will receive an email with the reason why it was denied.